-One of the popularized traits of the Zulu fighters is their exceptional skills in combat.
-Shaka Zulu, a fierce ruler of the Zulu community, introduced military reforms that enabled his people to gain their warrior culture and formidable reputation.
+One of the popularized traits of the Zulu fighters is their exceptional combat skills.
+As a result, Shaka Zulu, a fierce ruler of the Zulu community, introduced military reforms that enabled his people to gain their warrior culture and formidable reputation.

 Why was Shaka Zulu deemed a warrior?
 Even though Shaka Zulu had the power to defeat many, the war was not his first decision.
-He was a skillful diplomat who incorporated other techniques to negotiate with his enemies.
-During his tenth year rule, Shaka was in charge of 50,000 combatants and reigned over 250,000 people.
-If you are looking for an African warrior tattoo, Shaka Zulu would be an ideal choice.
+He was a skilful diplomat who incorporated other techniques to negotiate with his enemies.
+During his tenth year of rule, Shaka was in charge of 50,000 combatants and reigned over 250,000 people.
+So if you are looking for an African warrior tattoo, Shaka Zulu would be an ideal choice.

 13. Ann Nzingha

 Ann Nzingha was a great queen and smart ruler of the Matamba and Ndongo Kingdoms, current Angola.
 She ruled over the Mbundu tribe during the 17th century and is celebrated for heroically and astutely fighting against the Portuguese to free her people.
 Besides, Queen Nzingha built a formidable army by recruiting runaway slaves as well as Portuguese-trained African soldiers.
 Matamba became a supreme trading power in the Central African region under the Nzingha rule.
 Over time, since her control, her nation was among the African countries that resisted Portuguese colonization after several attempts.